 Certificate in Intelligent Transportation Systems: Jointly sponsored by CEE, the Department of Electrical Engineering & Computer Science and Mechanical Engineering, this program is designed to assist students in studying ITS in a systematic and focused way.
 Faculty advisers help students design a personalized study program to meet their goals.
 For more information regarding this program, see the department's website.

 A designated emphasis is a specialization, such as a new method of inquiry or an important field of application, which is relevant to two or more existing doctoral degree programs.
 You are required to complete the academic work in the area of specialization and all the requirements of the doctoral program.
 You must be admitted to the DE before taking the qualifying examination.
+A complete list of Designated Emphases is here.

 Source: Berkeley Academic Guide